mathsaey/hanyutils/README.md

 Utilities for dealing with Chinese characters (hanzi) and pinyin.

+Feature requests, issues and pull requests are welcome!

 ## Installation

 Add `hanyutils` to your list of dependencies in `mix.exs`: